csabapalfi/awesome-pagespeed-metrics/README.md

 ### JavaScript weight (incl third-parties)

 Measure and keep track of the compressed (and uncompressed) byte weight of your own JS bundles and all thirdparty JS loaded on your page.
-Third parties can usually be analytics,marketing tags, customer support chat widget, etc.
+Third parties can be analytics, marketing tags, customer support chat widget, etc.

 Loading lots of JavaScript is usually the root cause of high [TTI](#time-to-interactive-tti-) or [FID](#first-input-delay-fid-) values.